Backlash (2018): Main event

-In the main event, Roman Reigns fought Samoa Joe.
+In the main event, Raw's Roman Reigns fought SmackDown's Samoa Joe.
 Before the match began, Joe attacked Reigns and put him through a broadcast table with a uranage.
 Reigns performed a superman punch on Joe for a near-fall.
 Reigns performed a Spear on Joe, who placed his foot on the bottom rope to void the pin.
 Joe applied the Coquina Clutch on Reigns, who got to the rope to escape.
 In the end, Reigns pinned Joe after another Spear to win the match.